Prydea/enhanced-substrate-node-template/README.md

 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:

+This node template is based on the original [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) and modified to include some "good" practices inspired by production-ready chain, e.g [Moonbeam](https://github.com/PureStake/moonbeam), [Acala](https://github.com/AcalaNetwork/Acala),...

+## Features

+In Substrate-based chain, it usually contains two things:
+1. A client code (outer node).
+2. A runtime code (your state-transition logic).

+The main difference of this template versus the original substrate node template is that:

+`We modify the template so that multiple `**`Runtimes`**` could exist`

+In this template, we only support different runtimes with the same client logic because we assume the workflow is that you have different environments of the same chain instead of **completely seperated chains**.

+For example:
+- You could have a devnet chain in your development environment, a testnet in your staging environment, and a mainnet in your production environment.
+- Although physically they are different chains, but conceptually, they're just the same chain with different configurations.
+Changes in devnet will be later deployed to testnet, and changes to testnet will eventually deployed to mainnet.
 ## Getting Started

 Follow the steps below to get started with the Node Template, or get it up and running right from